nihal111/nihal111.github.io/_posts/2018-05-20-flying-dji-mavic.markdown

     <iframe width="1024" height="768" src="https://www.youtube.com/embed/iOXtOOut9f4" frameborder="0" allowfullscreen></iframe>
 </div>

-Overall, it was a weekend well spent.
-Also, this happens to be my last weekend here in Mumbai as I fly to Tokyo this Saturday for my internship.
+Overall, a weekend well spent.
+Also, this happens to be my last weekend in Mumbai -- I fly to Tokyo this Saturday for my internship.